How we pick our products

 Are all protein bars equally healthy?

-Protein bars also often contain casein (in the form of calcium caseinate), a slowly digested milk protein, which prevents muscle loss by providing amino acids in the medium and long term.
-So, if the bar combines Whey protein and caseinate, it ensures amino acid availability at all times.
+Another popular ingredient in protein bars is casein (in the form of calcium caseinate), a slowly digested milk protein.
+The fact that it’s slowly digested means that it can prevent muscle loss by providing essential amino acids in the medium and long term.
+Ideally, find a product that includes both whey and casein, this way, you’re sure to have the necessary amino acids at all times.

 |Whey protein powder||Protein bar|

 |Flavour||May be neutral or strawberry, chocolate, vanilla, peanut butter, etc.||Not available in neutral flavour.
 The most common flavours are: chocolate, caramel, vanilla and strawberry.|

 |Form of consumption||Must be mixed with water, milk or vegetable beverages before consumption.||Ready to consume.|

 |Minimum amount of protein per serving||0.74 oz.||0.52 oz.|

 |Protein source||Cow’s milk – whey.||Cow’s milk (whey and casein), egg white, collagen, peas, seeds, soybeans.|

 |Satiating capabilities||Low, it does not provide high amounts of fibre.||High, provides protein and fibre, both of which are key nutrients that work to increase satiety.|

 |Digestion and assimilation of protein (and its amino acids)||Fast||Slow|